 Joint papers are usually made of rice or hemp, and they tend to be about 3 inches long and translucent.
-Some manufacturers sell their rolling papers with pre cut filters in the package so that you don’t have to make one yourself.
+Some manufacturers sell their rolling papers with pre-cut filters in the package so that you don't have to make one yourself.

 Now, let's talk about other aspects in which blunts and joints differ.

 The interior of a joint consists of marijuana only.
-You can use whatever strain you desire but it is, and will always be, exclusively marijuana.
+You can use whatever strain you desire, but it is, and will always be, exclusively marijuana.
 Some weed folks often confuse joints with spliffs.
-Well, these two terms are also used interchangeably quite often but they mean something entirely different.
-A spliff contains both cannabis and tobacco; thus, you shouldn’t use this term to refer to a joint.
+Well, these two terms are also used interchangeably quite often, but they mean something entirely different.
+A spliff contains both cannabis and tobacco; thus, you shouldn't use this term to refer to a joint.

 Blunts can vary in size.
-Since they are wrapped in paper meant for cigars, they are usually longer and thicker than joints.
+Since they are wrapped in a paper meant for cigars, they are usually longer and thicker than joints.
 Blunts are also more loaded with marijuana which makes it thicker.
 Some guys like to pack their blunt to the limit so that it resembles a commercial cigar.

 But regardless of the size, it's the tobacco paper or cigar wrap that makes blunt a blunt.

 The flavour of your joint will depend on the strain used to roll it.
 The majority of papers are flavourless, but you will find some flavoured wraps in many head shops.